Poupachef/jobs/README.md

  - Competitive salary
  - Possibility of variable $ or stock options based on performance
  - Be an early employee, with huge freedom, in a promising startup
- - Contact with technologies such as "aws", *java with spring and quarkus* and *react* and and excellent microservices architecture.
+ - Contact with technologies such as "aws","lambdas", *java with spring and quarkus* and *react* and and excellent microservices architecture.